fallen-icarus/cardano-swaps/GettingStarted.md

    the fee from the change).
 6. Sign the transaction and submit to a remote node.

+The `cardano-swaps` CLI uses [Koios](https://koios.rest/) in all scenarios where a node is required.

 ##### Exporting protocol parameters

 Some of the above steps will require the current protocol parameters.
 The `cardano-swaps` CLI had